 Accounts receivable are recorded at the invoice amount or in the case of unbilled amounts at the expected invoice amount.
 The Company records its allowance for doubtful accounts based upon its assessment of various factors.
 The Company considers historical experience, the age of the accounts receivable balances, credit quality of the Company's customers, any specific customer collection issues that have been identified, current economic conditions, and other factors that may affect customers' ability to pay.
-The Company writes off accounts receivable balances that have been exhausted and the receivables are no longer deemed collectible from the customer.
+The Company writes off accounts receivable balances that have aged significantly once all collection efforts have been exhausted and the receivables are no longer deemed collectible from the customer.
 The rollforward of the allowance for doubtful accounts is as follows (in millions):